vigilance91/solidarity/README.md

 ### [solidarity/contracts/][10]

-Solidarity specific implementations of Common Abstract Base Contracts (ABCs) and fully realized smart contracts, which commonly use libraries from */libraries* and implement or extend appropriate interfaces, for easy use during development, such as:
+Solidarity specific implementations of Common Abstract Base Contracts (ABCs) and fully realized smart contracts, which commonly use libraries from */libraries* and implement or extend appropriate contracts from either EIP or ERC directories, for easy use during development, such as:

-* token - implementations for ERC Standard (and some non-standard extensions) Token contracts, including Fixed or Dynamic SUpply ERC20 tokens, ERC-721 Tokens and ERC-11155 tokens
+* token - implementations for ERC Standard (and some non-standard extensions) Token contracts, including Static or Dynamic Supply Capped ERC20 tokens, ERC-721 Tokens and ERC-11155 tokens
 * accessControl - implementations for various permissions based contracts, including assignable roles
-* finance - performaing financial transactions, such as deposit, withdraw and transaction between addresses
+* finance - performaing financial transactions, such as calculating compound interest or performing deposit, withdraw and transactions
-* presets - Ready to use standardized Token Mints
-* democracy - decentralized democratization
+* democracy - democratization for Decentralized Autonomous Organizations (DOAs)
 * proxy - proxies of other contracts
 * etc